tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 Note: the DTLSShortCiphertext format does not allow for easy reconstruction of sequence numbers if ~2000 datagrams in sequence are lost.
-Implementations which may encounter this situation SHOULD use the DTLSDCiphertext format.
+Implementations which may encounter this situation SHOULD use the DTLSCiphertext format.

 [[OPEN ISSUE: Say something about how many outstanding packets?
 Difficulty here is that we have no ACKs to tell us what's outstanding.]]